HL7/CDA-ccda/input/pagecontent/supportingguidance.md

     </tr>
 </table>

+Each distinct document template defines the specific code that is used to identify that document type.
+Since the ClinicalDocument.code is defined as a CE, it allows for translation codes to also be specified.
+These translation codes can provide more details about the document type.

 #### Section Structure by Document Type

 The following tables describe the required and optional section templates for each document type defined in C-CDA.
 They include sections that support best practices for representing data for exchange such as Patient Goals and Health Concerns.